gitlabhq/gitlabhq/doc/development/contributing/issue_workflow.md

 Type labels are always lowercase, and can have any color, besides blue (which is already reserved for subject labels).

-The descriptions on the [labels page][labels-page] explain what falls under each type label.
+The descriptions on the [labels page](https://gitlab.com/gitlab-org/gitlab-ce/-/labels) explain what falls under each type label.

 ## Subject labels